 The junior lines descended from Uilleag óg and his second wife Rose O Kelly

-Only the Genealogical Office Ms. 262 gives a number of sons as the offspring of the second marriage of Uilleag óg to Rose O Kelly.
-If the pedigree was correct, these sons would have been half-brothers of Uilleag carrach, the head of the sept in the late sixteenth century.
-If these five sons were sons of this second marriage and so of the same generation as Uilleag carrach, they would in all likelihood have flourished about the late sixteenth century or the early years of the seventeenth century.
-However, it would appear more likely from the dates related to a number of the descendants of these five half-brothers that they were of a later generation and, if half-brothers of the head of the family, they may have been half-brothers or cousins of Uilleag carrach’s son William MacHubert.
+Genealogical Office Ms. 262 gives a number of sons as the offspring of the union of Uilleag óg with Rose O Kelly.
+These sons would have been half-brothers of Uilleag carrach, the head of the sept in the late sixteenth century.
+If these five sons were sons of this union and so of the same generation as Uilleag carrach, they would in all likelihood have flourished about the late sixteenth century or the early years of the seventeenth century.

 Isertkelly remained in the senior line descended of Uilleag carrach.
 According to G.O.
 Ms. 262 Uilleag carrach had five half-brothers; Meyler, Darcy ‘of Moymode (recte: Moyode) and Fartimor,’ Edmund, Rickard and Redmond of Tyaquin.
 While descendants of each half-brother were listed, only those of Darcy and Redmund were associated with seats in the pedigree.
 In the case of Darcy, descendants of his were given in the manuscript pedigree as ‘of Carromor’ and ‘of Milford’ and those of Redmond given as ‘of Tyaquin.’